amaiya/ktrain/FAQ.md

 ### How do I increase batch size for predictions?

+Increasing the batch size used for inference and predictions can potentially speed up predictions on lists of examples.

 The `get_predictor` and `load_predictor` functions both accept a `batch_size` argument that will be used when making predictions on lists of examples.
 The default is 32.
 The `batch_size` for `Predictor` instances can also be set manually:
 ```python